Summary

 Try other options for pain relief:

 Your diet significantly affects your spine health.
-Certain foods trigger inflammation, exacerbating DDD symptoms and discomfort.
+Certain foods trigger inflammation, exacerbating degenerative disc disease symptoms and discomfort.
+By avoiding inflammatory foods, you may reduce the severity of degenerative disc disease physical therapy treatment needed in some cases.

 - Sugary snacks and beverages